-Anyone can enjoy boating in Newport Beach.
-For the active and recreational boaters, there are a variety of long-time local businesses that rent everything from pontoon boats, sailboats, and kayaks to pedal boats and stand-up paddleboards.
+Anyone can enjoy a boat rental in Newport Beach!
+For the active and recreational boaters, there are a variety of long-time local boat rental Newport Beach businesses that have everything from pontoon boats, sailboats, and kayaks to pedal boats and stand-up paddleboards.
 If romance is the reason for your visit, gondoliers — with gondolas brought from Italy — will serenade you in a moonlit harbor cruise.

-Newport Beach is proud to be the home of one of the largest boating competitions on the West Coast.
+Outside of Newport Boat rentals, the area is proud to be the home of one of the largest boating competitions on the West Coast.
 The Lexus Newport to Ensenada Yacht Race is held each April.
-The 126-nautical mile race from Newport Beach to Mexico’s Baja California peninsula is a tradition that has spanned nearly 70 years, and involves more than 200 racing crews.
+The 126-nautical mile race from Newport Beach to Mexico’s Baja California peninsula is a Newport Beach boating tradition that has spanned nearly 70 years, and involves more than 200 racing crews.

 Regardless of the craft you are in, there is no better time to celebrate the largest recreational boat harbor on the West Coast than December during the Christmas Boat Parade.
 An annual tradition for more than 100 years, millions of people come to Newport Beach to see illuminated boats navigate the harbor during the holiday season, while bayside estates show their holiday spirit in a decoration competition called the “Ring of Lights.”